mooroon/NetworkingA13/Complex Firewalls and DMZs.md

 # Complex Firewalls and DMZs

 This lesson will expand on knowledge of firewalls and introduce the idea of a DMZ.
-This lesson will start easy and get progressively harder
+This lesson will start easy and get progressively harder.
+This project doesn't have tests/marking on packet tracer as it is intended to be a bit of a play space.

 ## Topics covered